CircuitChaos/rgbpi/README.md

 ## Controller

-Controller is a simple application of ATtiny13, which receives RGB data on *GC* and *GD* pins, and drives three transistors with a PWM signal.
+Controller is a simple application of the ATtiny13 MCU, which receives RGB data on *GC* and *GD* pins, and drives three NPN transistors with a PWM signal.
 There are 256 possible PWM levels and LED driving frequency is 292 Hz.
-It also has three LEDs on the case, one for each PWM channel, to aid in testing and troubleshooting.
+Controller device also has three LEDs on the case, one for each PWM channel, to aid in testing and troubleshooting.

 Upon startup and before first data frame from Raspberry Pi is received, controller controls LEDs with its own algorithm, smoothly fading between two colors.
 This mode of operation is called *standalone*.
-When signal from Raspberry Pi is received, controller smoothly terminates current phase (fades out LEDs) before switching to the *controlled* mode – mode in which Raspberry Pi controls the color.
+When the first complete frame from Raspberry Pi is received, controller smoothly terminates current phase (fades out LEDs) before switching to the *controlled* mode – a mode in which Raspberry Pi controls the color.

 ### Firmware

-Firmware has been written in C++ for AVRs, using avr-gcc, in the C++98 dialect.
-It needs GNU Make and scons to compile.
+Firmware has been written in AVR C++, using avr-gcc, in the C++98 dialect.
+It needs *GNU Make* and *scons* to compile.
 In the project directory, simply type:

 ```make```